Metro Donates Safety Masks To CDA Sanitary Workers - UrduPoint

 Metro Donates Safety Masks To CDA Sanitary Workers

-Metro, Pakistan's market leader in retail and wholesale sector, donated 10,000 safety masks for health and sanitary workers of Capital Development Authority (CDA) here on Friday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Feb, 2023 ) :Metro, Pakistan's market leader in retail and wholesale sector, donated 10,000 safety masks for health and sanitary workers of Capital Development Authority (CDA) here on Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Feb, 2023 ) :Metro, Pakistan's market leader in retail and wholesale sector, donated 10,000 safety masks for health and sanitary workers of Capital Development Authority (CDA).

 The safety masks were handed over by Director Corporate Affairs Metro Pervaiz Akhtar to Chairman CDA Noor ul Amin Mengal at a meeting held at the CDA office, said a press release.